saudalnasser/saudalnasser/README.md

 - 👋 Hi, I’m @saudalnasser
-- 👀 I’m interested in web development.
+- 👀 I’m interested in web and moblie development.
 - 🌱 I’m currently learning angular and firebase.
 - 📫 How to reach me saud4services@gmail.com